AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/create-feed.md

   If the user qualified for the original campaign 9 days ago, the original campaign **would be included** in the data feed if the lookback date range were set to 30 days, but the original campaign **would not be included** in the data feed if the lookback date range were set to 7 days.

 >[!ENDSHADEBOX]

+Segment qualification, dimension persistence, session calculation, and derived field transformations can all affect the events that are included in the data feed.

+A longer lookback improves accuracy; a shorter lookback improves performance.

+This setting, together with the frequency window, function similarly to the Analysis Workspace reporting date range:

+Frequency window: Events are included in the data feed if they have timestamps that fall within the frequency window.

+Lookback date range: Provides the needed historical context to correctly classify the events with timestamps that fall within the frequency window

+not within the lookback date range.
+(In Analysis Workspace, events are included in a report if they have timestamps that fall within the reporting date range.)</li><li>Events with timestamps that fall within the lookback date range (but outside the frequency window) can still influence what data appears in the feed through segment qualification, session calculation, derived field transformations, and dimension persistence.</li><p>A longer lookback date range typically results in more accurate events; a shorter range results in better delivery performance.</p>

+Controls how far back Customer Journey Analytics looks when processing the data feed delivery.

+Events with timestamps that fall within the lookback date range can influence what data appears in the feed because segment qualification, session calculation, derived field transformations, and dimension persistence are all taken into account when determining which events are included.

+* Events are included in the data feed if they have timestamps that fall within the frequency window.
+The lookback date range influences what data is processed by acting as a cutoff for individual component settings.
+(In Analysis Workspace, events are included in a report if they have timestamps that fall within the reporting date range, and there is no cutoff for individual component settings.)

+* Events with timestamps that fall within the lookback date range (but outside the frequency window) can influence what data appears in the feed through segment qualification, session calculation, derived field transformations, and dimension persistence.

+  A longer lookback date range typically results in more accurate events; a shorter range results in better delivery performance.</p><p>the farthest back in time we're going to look for processing.</p>"

+This setting is similar to the Analysis Workspace reporting date range, but with important differences.

+The lookback date range controls how far back Customer Journey Analytics looks when processing the data feed delivery.
+The default is 30 days.